ansqazzafi/healthflow/README.md

 - **Hospital Verification:** Admin verifies the hospital details.
 Once verification is complete, the hospital is made public and accessible to patients.
 - **Doctor Verification:** Admin verifies the doctor’s credentials.
 Doctors cannot be associated with a hospital until they are verified.

+### 8. **Chatbot Feature**
+- **Predefined Question & Answer Flow:**
+    - Patients can interact with a chatbot that provides answers to common queries.
+    - The chatbot is equipped with predefined questions such as:
+        - "How do I book an appointment?"
+        - "What are the hospital's working hours?"
+        - "What types of consultations are available?"
+        - "How can I cancel or reschedule my appointment?"

+    Patients simply select the query they are looking for from a list, and the chatbot will provide the relevant answer.

+- **Contact Staff Option:**
+    - If the patient cannot find an answer through the chatbot, they can select the **'00' option**, which indicates they want to contact a **patient care staff** member for further assistance.
+    - Once the patient selects this option, their details (name, contact info, and query) are sent directly to a patient care professional.
+    - The patient care staff can then follow up and assist the patient as needed.

 ---

 ## Workflow